 State Statutes.
 The workgroup was provided with statutory provisions to examine legislative reform in the five states that were featured as part of the comparative analysis of Texas, Missouri, Maine, Kentucky, and Utah.
 The five states were chosen on the basis of the diversionary reforms that have been enacted and the fact that each state's population was located near one or more major metropolitan areas surrounded by rural counties much like Texas.
 See the Data Walk documents in the Appendix.
 The legislation in each of the five states focused on different diversionary intervention strategies.
 For example, Texas has enacted statutory provisions that enable some form of diversion scattered throughout Title 3 of the Family Code.
 These provisions, however, need a logical structural framework.
 Under current law, Section 53.03 - Deferred Prosecution is a form of juvenile diversion that gives eligible youth the opportunity to avoid formal adjudication by complying with court conditions and offers case dismissal upon successful completion.

-Maine22 and Missouri23 offer a similar process called "informal adjustment."
+Maine and Missouri offer a similar process called "informal adjustment."
 Kentucky's juvenile diversion program is designed for first-time or low-risk offenders.
-Under the Kentucky statute,24 eligible juveniles can enter into a diversion agreement much like Texas.
-Other states such as increase in the number of minority youth entering a non-judicial adjustment.26 Most notably, the non-judicial adjustments statute limited the ability of the courts to issue arrest warrants for youth for an infraction or status offense.
-It also allowed referrals for less serious misdemeanors to be made directly to the juvenile court or an alternative school-based intervention instead of law enforcement.
-The Utah statute also prohibited referrals to law enforcement or juvenile court for less severe misdemeanors, infractions, and status offenses that occur on school grounds.
-Utah court referrals have decreased 35% since the law went into effect and incarcerations are down by 50% resulting in the closure of a state youth facility.27 Juvenile justice reform efforts have yielded important returns.
-According to the data, millions in cost savings have been reallocated for use in programs and services to help at-risk youth.
+Under the Kentucky statute, eligible juveniles can enter into a diversion agreement much like Texas.
+Other states such as

 New Hampshire require the arresting agency or prosecutor to screen the youth for participation in diversion prior to filing a petition.
-If filed, the petition must state affirmatively why diversion was not an appropriate disposition.25 that in the calendar year 2023, there were 40,453 youth referred to juvenile probation departments.
-Nearly 68.5% had no prior referrals and 31.5 % had at least one prior referral.28 Although the Office of Court Administration reported that almost half of juvenile adjudications resulted in a finding of delinquent conduct or conduct indicating a need for supervision
+If filed, the petition must state affirmatively why diversion was not an appropriate disposition.